 In the realm of travel-friendly laptops, the LG Gram 15 is damn near-perfect.
 The flagship Gram boasts a beautiful, 15.6-inch, full-HD IPS touchscreen display, 16GB of memory, and two 512GB SSD hard drives.
 But the kicker is that it weighs just 2.5 pounds.
 There are other laptops on the market in this weight class, but none with a 15-inch screen.
 If you’re looking for the lightest laptop with the biggest screen and best battery life, this is it.
 But, of course, “light and powerful” almost always translates to expensive.
 The Gram 15 line starts under USD $1,200, but the all-in price tag with the bells and whistles mentioned above tops USD $2,000.

 Acer has made a name for themselves with a steady stream of solid, middle-of-the-road laptops at a great price.
 The Acer Spin 5 is no exception.
 The two-in-one design means it’s useful as a standard laptop with a keyboard or as a tablet.
 The 13.3-inch screen boasts a native 1,920×1,080-pixel resolution, the keyboard is decent, the speakers pack a punch (considering the laptop’s diminutive size), and it offers a great variety of ports.
 Plus, battery life is excellent — a huge boon for travelers.
 The new and improved all-metal build is sturdy if a bit heavy.
-But the best part is that you can score one for just a little more than USD $600.
+But the best part is that you can score one for around $900USD.

 If you’re looking for a light, travel-friendly laptop at a rock-bottom price, you needn’t look further than a Chromebook.
 The Asus Chromebook Flip C302CA offers everything you’d expect in a sub-$500 ultra-portable laptop.
 The 360-degree hybrid hinge design makes it a worthy tablet and laptop.
 It boasts two USB-C ports, a backlit keyboard, and a sharp, 12.5-inch full HD touchscreen display, all wrapped in a surprisingly modern, 2.5-pound, all-aluminum design.
 It’s a great blend of portability, design, and price.